Tianhao-Gu123/genai-and-democracy-2024/README.md

 ' Make sure you have Docker installed on your machine.
 If not, you can download and install it from Docker's official website: https://www.docker.com/
 (https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)

-' Building and Running the Docker Container

 ' Build the Docker Image:
-shell("docker build -t googl2 .")
+shell("sudo docker build -t googl2 .")

 ' Run the Docker Container:
 shell("docker run -p 4000:80 googl2")